eumel8/cloud-provider-opentelekomcloud/docs/quick-start-with-local-cluster.md

 # git clone https://github.com/kubernetes/kubernetes.git
 ```

-#### 2. local cluster runs well without `huawei-cloud-controller-manager`
+#### 2. local cluster runs well without `opentelekomcloud-controller-manager`
-Before start, it is recommend that run your local cluster without `huawei-cloud-controller-manager` first,
+Before start, it is recommend that run your local cluster without `opentelekomcloud-controller-manager` first,
 It will help to make sure everything is OK.
 If there is something wrong, please dig it out and then continue the follows.

 The way to run a local cluster is extremely simple.